 Skip to main content

-Use Amazon OpenSearch Service with the Helm chart
+Use Amazon OpenSearch Service for Orchestration Cluster with Helm

-Configure Camunda 8 Self-Managed to use Amazon OpenSearch Service as a secondary storage backend when deploying with the Helm chart.
-OpenSearch is used for indexing and querying operational data consumed by multiple Camunda components.
+Configure the Orchestration Cluster in Camunda 8 Self-Managed to use Amazon OpenSearch Service as a secondary storage backend when deploying with the Helm chart.
+OpenSearch is used for indexing and querying operational data consumed by Orchestration Cluster applications and APIs.
 For a canonical definition, see Elasticsearch/OpenSearch.

-By default, the Helm chart deployment provisions an Elasticsearch instance.
-You can instead configure the Helm chart to connect to an external Amazon OpenSearch Service instance.
+Starting with Camunda 8.9, the Helm chart no longer provisions Elasticsearch by default.
+You can configure the Helm chart to connect to an external Amazon OpenSearch Service instance as an alternative secondary storage backend.

 OpenSearch support